Pranjul2002/faceDetection/README.md

 # faceDetection
 Detection of face using open cv python, through live web-cam.
-I develop in the #Ubuntu
+I develop in the linux Ubuntu.